 Putting a straw twist on the classic fedora shape, Hot Springs by Scala is the kind of men's hat that will never go out of style.
 Assembled in the USA and made of hand-woven Ecuadorian Panama straw, this lightweight topper features a quintessential black band and short medium 2 5/8-inch brim.
 Perfect, for the guy (or gal) who isn't afraid to go back to basics.

 Orleans by Scala

 Gambling man or not, this straw Panama gambler hat is a sure bet.
 Orleans by Scala demands the right kind of attention whether you're dressing up or dressing down.
 Made of hand-woven Ecuadorian straw, the 3-inch brim will keep the sun off your face and the 12-ligne grosgrain band adds just enough contrast to the versatile natural color.

-No matter where you are in the world, Chronicle by Biltmore always hits the style spot.
-Constructed of hand-woven Ecuadorian straw, this summer fedora hat can top off any ensemble, whether you're on a tropical South American adventure or simply braving the urban jungle at home.
-The 2-inch short brim and cool grey palette (also available in caramel) keep things neat and tidy, while the fun map print on the double bow is sure to be a conversation starter wherever you go.
+No matter where you are in the world, Roswell safari hat by Scala always hits the style spot.
+Made in the U.S.A., and constructed of hand-woven grade 8 Ecuadorian straw, this summer fedora hat can top off any ensemble, whether you're on a tropical South American adventure or simply braving the urban jungle at home.
+The 2 1/4-inch short brim keeps things neat and tidy, while and tea-colored grosgrain band adds a warm accent, making it an instant head-turner wherever you go.

 A Hat By Any Other Name